Spaying and Neutering

 - Neutering reduces the risk of testicular cancer and prostate problems.

-- Neutering reduces aggressive behavior, marking, roaming, humping, and other unwanted behaviors.
+- Neutering reduces aggressive behavior, urine-marking, roaming, mounting, and other unwanted behaviors.

 Yes.
-Some pets do gain weight after being spayed or neutered as a result of a decreased metabolism, but not all of them do.
-However, weight gain can certainly be prevented or reversed with a healthy diet and sufficient exercise.
-Try to walk your dog once a day for at least 15 minutes per walk, and create vertical climbing space for your cat to keep them active.
+Some pets do gain weight after surgery as a result of a decreased metabolism, but not all of them do.
+Keep in mind though, weight gain is, in large part, under your control.
+You can control your pet’s weight with a healthy diet and sufficient exercise.
+Try to walk your dog once a day for at least 15 minutes per walk and create vertical climbing space for your cat to keep them active.
 Using interactive toys, such as a laser pointer, is also a great way to keep your pet active and at a healthy weight.

 When Should I Schedule My Pet’s Spay/Neuter?

-The age at which a pet should be spayed/neutered varies for each breed.
-During your pet’s next visit to our hospital, we’ll let you know at what age we recommend the surgery.
-For some pets, the surgery can be performed as young as 8 weeks, assuming the pet is healthy.
+The age at which a pet should undergo a spay or neuter surgery varies for each breed.
+During your pet’s next visit to our hospital, we’ll discuss with you at what age we recommend the surgery.
+For some pets, we perform the surgery as young as 8 weeks of age, as long as the pet is healthy.
 Give us a call at (210) 684-2273 to schedule your pet’s appointment or to learn more about spaying and neutering.